blaine-w-gates/project-arrowhead/website-integration/ArrowheadSolution/docs/lead-magnet-api.md

 - `MAILERLITE_BASE_URL` (optional, default `https://connect.mailerlite.com/api`)
 - `MAILERLITE_TIMEOUT_MS` (optional, default `4000`, clamped 1000–15000)

+Optional diagnostics:

+- `MAILERLITE_DIAG_VERIFY` (optional, default `false`)
+  - When `true`, after a successful MailerLite POST (2xx), the function performs a quick GET to `GET /subscribers/{id}` to confirm presence and logs a concise `ml_debug` entry with `stage="verify"`.
+  - The verification shares the same timeout window as the POST and is best‑effort (it never affects the client response).
+  - Recommended policy: keep `MAILERLITE_DIAG_VERIFY=true` in Preview, and enable it in Production only during short observation windows (e.g., 24–48 hours) to reduce extra API calls.

 Notes:
 - Set `CONVERTKIT_ENABLED=false` while using MailerLite to avoid double calls.
 - ConvertKit integration has been archived for future use; see `docs/convertkit-handoff.md`.